jvicg/py-coreutils/README.md

 `FILE - files/dirs to be removed`

 options:
 ```
 -h, --help        show this help message and exit
 -l, --list-files  look for FILE in trash dir - if not FILE is given it show all files
--r, --recover     take files from trash directory to working directory.
-This is the default value
+-r, --recover     take files from trash directory to working directory
 ```